alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 It should be great when the creators of a language also give you a [nice formatting tool](https://golang.org/cmd/gofmt/).
-But remember, `gofmt` is brought to you by the same people who [mandate inlined brace style](2016/golang-adventures.html#mandatory-brace-style).
+But remember, kids: `gofmt` is brought to you by the same people who [mandate inlined brace style](2016/golang-adventures.html#mandatory-brace-style).
-So they saw it fit to remove spaces as an option, and now mandate tabs everywhere.
+So they saw it fit to remove spaces as an option and now mandate tabs everywhere.

 ![Richard Hendricks would [love it](http://popkey.co/m/K9yRZ-tabs-spaces-silicon-valley-funny).](pics/adventures-spaces.gif "Winnie types spaces")